Olija: Reception

 The game received generally positive reviews upon release, according to review aggregator Metacritic.

 Game Informer liked the animation of Olija, saying its "smooth animation that evokes classics like Prince of Persia and Another World".
-While liking the 8-bit artstyle aesthetically, Nintendo Life found it to be hard to distinguish enemy types from each other, describing the procress as "more of a crapshoot".
+While liking the 8-bit artstyle aesthetically, Nintendo Life found it to be hard to distinguish enemy types from each other, describing the process as "more of a crapshoot".
 Eurogamer praised the harpoon, feeling it worked well for both "traversal and combat", and that the game's puzzles and levels worked perfectly with the mechanic.

 Overall enjoying the mobility that it offered, PC Gamer felt the control system for the harpoon could be confusing with how the player had to use two separate inputs, describing it as "easy to spam the button and find yourself fighting without the harpoon".
 The Guardian liked the combat, praising the weapons available and the animation for each, "Enemies are sent flying by powerful strikes, thunking satisfyingly to the floor or into walls, sometimes rising again before you use the harpoon to fly towards them for a finisher".

 GameSpot praised the story, especially the characters and the connections they made, saying they were "roughly drawn and very pixelated, but they build strong bonds that resonate and create real stakes".
 The Verge enjoyed the atmosphere of the world, describing it as a "cross between Lovecraft-style ancient terrors and Japanese folklore".
 IGN disliked the limited mobility of enemies, saying the enemies had no real way to combat how the main character could move with the harpoon, giving the player "not much incentive to really explore the depth of the combat".